 Visit Pearl Harbor

 Dozens of World War II veterans are expected to attend the events, including several who were at Pearl Harbor during the attack.
-The main ceremony will take place at 7:45 a.m.
-Civilian seating is determined via lottery.
+All members of the public are welcome to attend.

-Other ceremonies for the USS Arizona, USS Utah, USS Nevada, and USS Oklahoma — all of which sank in the attack — will take place throughout the day.
-There will also be a Pearl Harbor Memorial Parade.
+Other ceremonies for the USS Arizona, USS Oklahoma, and USS Utah — all of which were attacked — will take place throughout the week.

 Study the History